 I'm just going to sleep through Valentine's Day.

-I was sick a few weeks ago.
+***About the video in my last post… I was sick a few weeks ago.
 Heck, I’m sick all the time, and because I’m taking a day off, I’ll be sick again then just because I have plans, even if those plans include a pillow and eye mask.
 I was on allergy pills for a few days.
 Unfortunately they weren’t the really good kind that make me clean.
 (Remember that time I cleaned all of Kids’ Place and there wasn’t a single book left to shelve or anything to dust because I did it all?)
 Instead I got fixated on 80s rock, and when I decided to practice my piano, imagine my delight when I discovered I had a lot of the sheet music.
 I know my family was simply thrilled to hear my rendition of Sweet Child of Mine and every song by Journey I could get my hands on.
 This time I’ll leave you with something different.

 Last Thursday I decided to stop being lazy and check my mailbox, something I hadn’t done since that Tuesday.
 Some of you may be wondering why I don’t check it everyday.
 It’s a logistics issue.
 I dwell under the stairs like the mole people on the lower level and my mail box is on the 5th floor.
 The regular elevator doesn’t go up to the 5th when we’re open, and Murphy’s Law dictates I never have mail when we’re closed.
 And when I do have mail, I have so much I need a cart.
 Technically I could use the freight elevator, but that elevator freaks me out.
 It’s padded.
 No, it’s not as bad as it used to be---remember back when it had ripped dark blue padding, as if someone had tried fruitlessly to claw their way out of there?
 Still, it’s pretty bad.
-Whenever I’m in there it makes me think someone is going to lower a bucket from its roof and say, “It rubs the lotion on its skin or else it gets the hose again.
+Whenever I’m in there it makes me think someone is going to lower a bucket from its roof and say, “It rubs the lotion on its skin or else it gets the hose again.”

 But that’s another story unto itself.